opnfv/yardstick/docs/configguide/yardstick_testcases/03-list-of-tcs.rst

 described in :doc:`02-methodology`

-* *OPNFV Feature Test Cases* - Test Cases developed to verify one or more aspect of a feature delivered by an OPNFV Project.
+* *OPNFV Feature Test Cases* - Test Cases developed to verify one or more aspect of a feature delivered by an OPNFV Project, including the test cases developed for the :term:`VTC`.

 Generic NFVI Test Case Descriptions
 ===================================